Sir William Legge, 7th Earl of Dartmouth1

 Consanguinity Index=0.0%

-Sir Adelbert Wellington Brownlow Cust, 3rd Earl Brownlow was born on 19 August 1844 at Lowndes Street, Middlesex, England.1 He was the son of John Hume Egerton, Viscount Alford and Lady Marianne Margaret Compton.1 He married Lady Adelaide Chetwynd-Talbot, daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford, on 22 June 1868 at Ford Castle, Northumberland, England.1 He died on 17 March 1921 at age 76 at Belton, Lincolnshire, England, without issue.2
+Adelbert Wellington Brownlow Cust, 3rd Earl Brownlow was born on 19 August 1844 at Lowndes Street, London, EnglandG.1 He was the son of John Hume Egerton, Viscount Alford and Lady Marianne Margaret Compton.1 He married Lady Adelaide Chetwynd-Talbot, daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford, on 22 June 1868 at Ford Castle, Northumberland, EnglandG.1 He died on 17 March 1921 at age 76 at Belton, Lincolnshire, EnglandG, without issue.2

 On his death, the Earldom of Brownlow and Viscountancy of Alford became extinct.
 The Barony of Brownlow of Belwton devolved on his distant cousin, Adelbert Cust.2